kestra-io/docs/content/blogs/2024-03-04-kestra-databricks.md

     sql: "SELECT * FROM orders ORDER BY total DESC limit 10;"
 ```

-On running this flow, take a look at the Outputs tab of this execution.
-The Outputs tab would contain the `size` indicating the number of records fetched by the query, and an `uri` to the Kestra’s internal storage file which contains the fetched records from the query.
+Once you run this flow, take a look at the Outputs tab of this execution.
+The Outputs tab will provide the `size` indicating the number of records fetched by the query, and an `uri` to the Kestra’s internal storage file which contains the fetched records from the query.

 ![top_10_orders_query_output](/blogs/2024-03-04-kestra-databricks/top_10_orders_query_output.png)

 ### Delete Compute Cluster ###

-Now that we have performed all the tasks on the Databricks cluster, let us delete the compute cluster.
+Now that we have performed all the tasks on the Databricks cluster, we can delete it to avoid unnecessary compute costs.
 Kestra’s Databricks plugin provides the [DeleteCluster task](https://kestra.io/plugins/tasks/cluster/io.kestra.plugin.databricks.cluster.deletecluster)  that will delete the compute cluster.
-This task takes the compute cluster’s clusterId in order to pick the corresponding cluster for deletion.
+This task takes the `clusterId` to pick the corresponding cluster for deletion.

-The following code snippet would delete the cluster from Databricks workspace.
+The following code snippet will delete the cluster from your Databricks workspace:

 ```yaml
 id: databricks-delete-cluster